itszn/usc-multiplayer-server/README.md

 - `-test` - Runs test scene, for development purposes only

 ## How to build:
+Clone the project and then run `git submodule update --init` to download the required submodules.

 ### Windows:
 It is not required to build from source.
 A download link to a pre-built copy of the game is located at the beginning of this README.
 But, if you must: